smyleeface/September2017-CloudTrailChallenge/README.md

 }
 ```

-#### See the lambda create a CloudWatch log entry each time CloudTrail sends a notification
+### See the lambda create a CloudWatch log entry each time CloudTrail sends a notification

-Because of the delay associated with CloudTrail, you may see events associated with your work up until now delievered within a few minutes.
+Because of the delay associated with CloudTrail, you may see events associated with your work up until now delivered within a few minutes.
 However, to be on the safe side, create another user now, which will guarantee that you get an event to work with:

 ```bash
 aws iam create-user --user-name Alice --profile lambdasharp